-Violation Definition Minor/ Initial Moderate/ Repeated Severe/ Persistent Harassment, Intimidation, Bullying Harassment, intimidation, or bullying means any intentional electronic, written, verbal, or physical act, including but not limited to one shown to be motivated because of his or her perception of the victim's race, color, religion, ancestry, national origin, gender, sexual orientation, gender expression or identity, or mental, physical, or sensory handicap or other distinguishing characteristics, when the intentional electronic, written, verbal, or physical act: physically harms a student or damages the student's property; or has the effect of substantially interfering with a student's education; or is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment; or has the effect of substantially disrupting the orderly operation of the school.
-D/RC EE/STS EE/STS Illegal Acts An illegal or criminal act that either results or could foreseeably result in injury or damage to self, others, or property.
+Violation Minor/ Initial Moderate/ Repeated Persistent Harassment, Intimidation, Bullying Harassment, intimidation, or bullying means any intentional electronic, written, verbal, or physical act, including but not limited to one shown to be motivated because of his or her perception of the victim's race, color, religion, ancestry, national origin, gender, sexual orientation, gender expression or identity, or mental, physical, or sensory handicap or other distinguishing characteristics, when the intentional electronic, written, verbal, or physical act: physically harms a student or damages the student's property; or has the effect of substantially interfering with a student's education; or is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment; or has the effect of substantially disrupting the orderly operation of the school.
+D/RC/SP/ SSP/PC/RI EE/STS SSP/PC/RI EE/STS/ LTS/SSP/ PC/RI/PCC Illegal Acts An illegal or criminal act that either results or could foreseeably result in injury or damage to self, others, or property.
 This includes the possession or distribution of illegal images, including sexual images on cell phones or other electronic devices.
-EE/STS/ PC/R EE/STS/ LTS/PC/R EE/E/LTS/ PC/R Sexual Harassment Harassing conduct includes repeated offensive sexual flirtations, advances or propositions, continued or repeated verbal abuse of a sexual nature, graphic or degrading verbal comments about an individual or about his/her appearance, or any offensive or abusive physical contact including: offensive jokes, innuendoes, compliments, cartoons, pranks and/or other verbal, visual, electronic communications (e.g. sexting), or physical conduct, including stalking.
+EE/STS/ PC/R EE/STS/ LTS/PC/R EE/E/LTS/ PC/R/RI Sexual Harassment Harassing conduct includes repeated offensive sexual flirtations, advances or propositions, continued or repeated verbal abuse of a sexual nature, graphic or degrading verbal comments about an individual or about his/her appearance, or any offensive or abusive physical contact including: offensive jokes, innuendoes, compliments, cartoons, pranks and/or other verbal, visual, electronic communications (e.g. sexting), or physical conduct, including stalking.
 Conduct is gender-based when it would not occur but for the sex of the person to whom it is directed.
-D/RC EE/STS/PC EE/LTS/PC Threats Expressing by words or actions an intent to inflict mental or physical harm.
+D/RC/SSP EE/STS/ PC/SSP EE/LTS/PC/ SSP Threats Expressing by words or actions an intent to inflict mental or physical harm.
 This includes intimidating verbally, by use of hand signs, in writing, or on a computer or other electronic device.
-D/RC EE/STS/A/ PC EE/LTS/A/ PC
+D/RC/TA/ SSP/LP EE/STS/A/ PC/TA/ SSP/LP EE/LTS/A/ PC/TA/SSP/ LP

-Other Forms of Misconduct (3240)
+Other Disruptive Behaviors to Education Process (3240)

-Other forms of misconduct including but not limited to those listed below may result in corrective action ranging from possible suspension, expulsion, restitution, or referral to law enforcement authorities or other agencies depending on the severity of the offense.
+Other disruptive behaviors to education process, including but not limited to, those listed below may result in corrective action ranging from possible suspension, expulsion, restitution, or referral to law enforcement authorities or other agencies depending on the severity of the offense.